adtsvetkov/SMILES-2026-Hallucination-Detection/SOLUTION.md

 - Track B meta model;
 - prompt reconstruction logic.

-More details you can find in [`solution.md`](https://github.com/adtsvetkov/SMILES-2026-Hallucination-Detection/blob/second_iter_track_B/solution.md) inside this branch.
+More details about the models you can find in [`solution.md`](https://github.com/adtsvetkov/SMILES-2026-Hallucination-Detection/blob/second_iter_track_B/solution.md) inside this branch.

 ---